ImAbdollahzadeh/Circle_Rasterizer/README.md

 The benchmarking made it clear that ***accelerated_line_based_xmmword_fillup_circle*** is simply 3.8 times faster than ***line_based_dword_fillup_circle***.
 A single core CPU spent nearly ***0.68 ms*** to paint the represented triangle above with ***line_based_dword_fillup_circle*** and the same with ***0.19 ms*** in ***accelerated_line_based_xmmword_fillup_circle***.

-## Some notes on hardware accelerated triangle blit
+## Some notes on hardware accelerated circle blit

-Imagine a GPU designed for triangle raterization.
+Imagine a GPU designed for circle raterization.
 This GPU has over 1000 parallel cores.
-In our *accelerated_line_based_xmmword_fillup_triangle*, there is
+In our *accelerated_line_based_xmmword_fillup_circle*, there is

 	while (next_y <= left_side_y)
 	{